Vanadium(V) oxide

-Vanadium(V) oxide (vanadia) is the inorganic compound with the formula V_{2}O_{5}.
+Vanadium(V) oxide (vanadia) is the inorganic compound with the formula auto=yes|V2O5.
 Commonly known as vanadium pentoxide, it is a dark yellow solid, although when freshly precipitated from aqueous solution, its colour is deep orange.
 Because of its high oxidation state, it is both an amphoteric oxide and an oxidizing agent.
 From the industrial perspective, it is the most important compound of vanadium, being the principal precursor to alloys of vanadium and is a widely used industrial catalyst.

 The mineral form of this compound, shcherbinaite, is extremely rare, almost always found among fumaroles.
-A mineral trihydrate, V_{2}O_{5}·3H_{2}O, is also known under the name of navajoite.
+A mineral trihydrate, V2O5*3H2O, is also known under the name of navajoite.

 Chemical properties

 Reduction to lower oxides

 Upon heating a mixture of vanadium(V) oxide and vanadium(III) oxide, comproportionation occurs to give vanadium(IV) oxide, as a deep-blue solid: